josef364/alx-system_engineering-devops/0x00-shell_basics/README.md

-Where am I prints the absolute pathname of the current working directory.
+Where am I prints the absolute pathname of the current working directory.<br>
-What's in there displays the contents of the current working directory.
+What's in there displays the contents of the current working directory.<br>
-There is no place like home changes the current working directory to the users home directory.
+There is no place like home changes the current working directory to the users home directory.<br>
-The long format displays current directory contents in long format.
+The long format displays current directory contents in long format.<br>